james-priest/100-days-of-code-log-r2/README.md

 [![dev tools](assets/images/sm_hijacking-requests1.jpg)](assets/images/full-size/hijacking-requests1.png)

 **Progress:** Learned about the following.
-1. how to listen for and capture `fetch` events
+1. How to listen for and capture `fetch` events
-1. how to use the `fetchEvent.respondWith()` method
+1. How to use the `fetchEvent.respondWith()` method
-1. using `Fetch API` as a modern alternative to XMLHttpRequest.
+1. Using `Fetch API` as a better and modern alternative to XMLHttpRequest.

 Here's an example of this kind of event handling.